google/syzkaller/docs/linux/external_fuzzing_usb.md

 USB fuzzing support consists of 3 parts:

-1. Syzkaller changes that are now upstream, see the [Internals](/docs/linux/external_fuzzing_usb.md#Internals) section for details.
+1. Syzkaller changes that are now in the mainline, see the [Internals](/docs/linux/external_fuzzing_usb.md#Internals) section for details.
-2. Kernel interface for USB device emulation called [Raw Gadget](https://github.com/xairy/raw-gadget), which is now upstream.
+2. Kernel interface for USB device emulation called [Raw Gadget](https://github.com/xairy/raw-gadget), which is now in the mainline.
-3. KCOV changes that allow to collect coverage from background threads and interrupts (the former is now upstream, the latter part is optional and is currently in development).
+3. KCOV changes that allow to collect coverage from background threads and interrupts, that are now in the mainline.

 Some (partly outdated) details can be found in the OffensiveCon 2019 "Coverage-Guided USB Fuzzing with Syzkaller" talk ([slides](https://docs.google.com/presentation/d/1z-giB9kom17Lk21YEjmceiNUVYeI6yIaG5_gZ3vKC-M/edit?usp=sharing), [video](https://www.youtube.com/watch?v=1MD5JV6LfxA)).